 Project overview: Ensure the continued success of Yosemite’s long-running mounted patrol program by bringing in at least four new horses and mules and allowing older animals to retire.

-The backstory: Yosemite’s mounted patrol has roots in the 1890s, when U.S. cavalry soldiers served as inaugural park rangers, but it is far from antiquated.
+The backstory: Yosemite’s mounted patrol has roots in the 1890s, when U.S. Cavalry soldiers served as inaugural park rangers.
 The program has evolved through the decades, earning a celebrated reputation within and beyond the National Park System while remaining indispensable to park operations.
 Today, Yosemite rangers rely on horses and mules to conduct search and rescue operations, traverse rough backcountry terrain for supply deliveries, inspire and educate visitors, and more.

 Project partner: Yosemite National Park.